ramyNiranjan/Link_News_Firebase/README.md

 - React
 - Firebase(auth,database)
 - Chakra ui
+- React hook form and validation with yup

 # How to use this platform is very easy
 - Create an account